 As with all gnocchi or dumplings, the less you handle them the more delicate and tender they will be but you do need to use your hands to form these gnocchi to develop a touch for the right consistency.
 Another important trick to making perfect gnocchi is the drain your spinach extremely well.
 I press the cooked spinach in a sieve, chop it finely, and the drain it once more.
 If your ricotta is wet you might drain it also by placing it in a sieve over a bowl and setting it in the refrigerator for an hour or so.
 Judy also suggests that you always test with a single ravioli to make certain they don’t fall apart in the boiling water, which is a great tip for anyone who is new to making ravioli gnudi or gnocchi.
-These dumplings are best cooked immediately as you shape them, but you can mix the ingredients together and refrigerate them until needed.
+I have found over the years that by rolling the gnocchi first in semolina flour, and then letting them sit uncovered on a tray in the refrigerator overnight helps the dumplings to keep their shape by developing a thin skin that holds the ingredients together well when you cook them.

 - 1 (9 Ounce Bag) Baby Spinach

 - 1-1/4 Cup All-purpose Flour (Plus Additional For Shaping)

 - 1 (28 Ounce) Can Imported Diced Italian Tomatoes (Or 1 (26.5 Ounce) Box Pomi Brand Chopped Tomatoes)

 - 2 Cloves Garlic, Finely Minced